The Best Security Systems for New Construction Homes

 SecureScore™: 9.1/10

-Cut the ribbon on your new home with a quality home security system already in place.
-Vivint’s home automation solutions are great for new builds.
-The systems are customizable and backed by some of the best customer service in the industry.
+Start your new chapter with a quality security system already in place.
+Vivint’s home automation solutions are a natural fit for new builds — the systems are highly customizable and backed by some of the best customer service in the industry.

 Moving into a new construction home comes with the benefit of starting with a blank slate.
 You get to set everything up the way you want – including your home security system.
 But, a newly constructed home can put a target on your back, as burglars see a newly built home as an opportunity.
 That’s why we believe every new construction home needs a top-tier security system.
 It protects your investment, your family, and you.

-Not every security system is equal, though, which is why we’ve tested dozens of them to find the ones that offer the best protection for new homes.
-We ended up finding five that offer customizable security, high-quality equipment, and reliable monitoring services.
-They are ADT, SimpliSafe, Vivint, Cove, and Frontpoint.
-So without further ado, let’s see what they bring to the table.
+Not every security system is created equal, which is why we've tested dozens of them to find the ones that hold up best in new construction homes.
+After hands-on evaluation, we landed on five that consistently delivered on customizable security, high-quality equipment, and reliable monitoring: ADT, SimpliSafe, Vivint, Frontpoint, and Cove.
+Here's what each one brings to the table.

 Our Methodology: How We Tested and Ranked The Best Security Systems for New Construction Homes